mgechev/blog.mgechev.com/_posts/2016-04-10-scalable-javascript-single-page-app-angular2-application-architecture.md

 ## Recap

-The diagram below ilustrates a sample use case of the application - user login scenario.
+The diagram below ilustrates a sample use case of the application - user registration scenario.

 ![](/images/scalable-app/arch.png)